metaDMG-dev/metaDMG-cpp/README.md

 1. Basic single genome analysis with one overall global estimate.
 Similar to mapdamage1.0 and mapdamage2.0.

-2. Basic eDNA or metagenomic analyses.
-Output is a damage estimate for each referenceID.
+2. Basic eDNA or metagenomic (e.g. multiple genome) analyses.
+Output is a damage estimate per reference, taxonomic name or accession no.

-3. Lowest common ancestor is used for determining specificity of alignments for the analyses.
+3. Intergreting a Least Common Ancestor algorithm gives the opportunity to retrieve    specificity of alignments for the analyses.

 For all analyses output is a binary '.bdamage.gz' file, that can be accessed with the 'metadamage print' functionality.